anonymous252573/GeoDML/README.md

 ## Packages and Dependencies
 - For packages and dependencies, first create an enviroment using Python, activate the enviroment and run "pip install -r requirements.txt" .
 We run all our experiments on Python version 3.12.6

+- ## Datasets
+ All the three datasets that we have used in our work can be obtained from [here](https://github.com/bruceyo/EGCN/tree/master)